ahmedcodein/tictactoe/README.md

 Since the intention is to use the a handwriting font style to foster the historical characteristic feeling of the game.
 The author selects Salsa font.
 [Google fonts](https://fonts.google.com/specimen/Salsa?query=Salsa) is used to find the aforementioned font and import it to the style sheet.

+#### 2.4.3.
+Game Logic

+This subsection describes in abstract terms the process followed by the author to construct the initial plan of creating the JavaScript code.

+The process begins with reviewing the Wireframes to extract the following information:

+1. Game Inputs
+2. Game Outputs
+3. Game Functions

+The author then combins these basic constracts with the general logic of the game to create a step wise explanation as to how the code should be constructed.

 ## 3. Execution

 ### 3.1.
 Technologies Used